How much fiber do kids need?

 Here are some ideas on how your kid can eat 14 grams of fiber a day, just from breakfast, lunch, and 1 snack.

-- Breakfast: ⅓ cup oatmeal with 2 tbsp apple puree.
+- Breakfast: ⅓ cup oatmeal with 2 tablespoon apple puree.

-- Lunch: Wholegrain pasta ½ cup cooked with sauce, small portions of tomato and bell pepper, 2 tbsp peas.
+- Lunch: Wholegrain pasta ½ cup cooked with sauce, small portions of tomato and bell pepper, 2 tablespoon peas.

 - Snack: 1 medium pear